Websoft9/handbook/docs/sales/marketplace/offer.md

 # Use Cases:

 Time Series Database, IoT Monitoring and Analytics, Network Monitoring, SaaS Operational Monitoring, Application Performance Monitoring (APM)

+# Ready-to-use related applications

+This product enables users to deploy additional applications related to InfluxDB® with a one-click, including Grafana, Prometheus, Elasticsearch, Kibana, Apache Kafka.
+Zabbix, Node-RED, and others you may need.

 ```

 ### 特征亮点 {#highlights}